Menu

 En-suite bathroom with large walk-in shower (rainforest head), heated towel rail, basin and WC.

 The property benefits from an enclosed private garden to the rear with a 6ft. close-boarded fence.
 This is a combination of patio, lawn and planting.
-Outside tap.
+An outside tap is available.

 To the front access is a gravelled drive with private parking.
 Log store and secure bike storage for up to eight bikes.